tslocum/sriracha/MIGRATE.md

 **Note:** Don't do this yet.
 These instructions won't work.

-Posts, keywords and logs will be imported into Sriracha.
+Posts and keywords will be imported into Sriracha.
+All other data is incompatible.

 ### 1. Back everything up